-Brad is the newly announced Director of Choral Activities at Assumption College beginning in the Fall of 2019 and has also recently been named associate conductor of the Salisbury Singers in Worcester, MA after two years as assistant conductor.
-Additionally, Brad serves as the vice president of the New Hampshire Master Chorale and on the artistic planning team for the Boston-based choir VOICES 21C.
-He is an active singer with each of these organizations as well as with the newly formed Analog Chorale and The Brookline Consort.
-Brad is also the artistic administrator for the New Hampshire Music Festival, operations manager for Emmanuel Music in Boston, an orchestra contractor for ensembles throughout New England, and a board member for the Greater Boston Choral Consortium.
+Brad serves as the Director of Choral Activities at Assumption College and as Music Director of the Salisbury Singers, both in Worcester, MA.
+Additionally, Brad serves as the vice president of the New Hampshire Master Chorale and on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.
+He is an active singer with each of these organizations as well as with choral ensembles et al. and Analog Chorale.
+Along with performing, Brad is currently the operations and special projects manager for Emmanuel Music in Boston, an orchestra contractor for ensembles throughout New England, and a board member of the Greater Boston Choral Consortium.

-Brad received a Master of Music in Choral Conducting at Boston University studying with Dr. Miguel Felipe and Bramwell Tovey.
-While attending, Brad taught with Dr. André de Quadros at the Psychiatric Rehabilitation Center in a course utilizing music as a practice for improved wellness in students across the city working on their mental well-being.
-Brad also worked with Dr. de Quadros utilizing music in incarceration settings around Boston including state, county, and youth facilities.
+Brad received a Master of Music in Choral Conducting at Boston University studying with Dr. Miguel Felipe and Bramwell Tovey where he served on the Arts Leadership Council and held teaching assistantships in choral ensembles, conducting, and arts incubation.
 Originally from Rochester, NH; Brad earned a B.S. in Music Education K-12 and a B.A. in Music: Vocal Performance and Pedagogy from Plymouth State University in 2013 studying conducting with Dr. Dan Perkins and voice with Dr. Kathleen Arecchi.